Global stocks flat to higher as technology shares recover

 “The results read pretty well on the face of it and the stock traded better but unfortunately ran into resistance later in the day,” said a trader.

-Ryanair was unchanged on the day, underperforming many of its peers as Easyjet, Lufthansa and Aer Lingus parent International Airlines Group all picked up 2-3 per cent.
+Ryanair was unchanged, underperforming many of its peers as Easyjet, Lufthansa and Aer Lingus parent International Airlines Group all picked up 2-3 per cent.

 “Ryanair had numbers out on Monday and they had a fairly significant run into those so there wasn’t a huge amount to push them on and there were just no buyers around,” a trader noted.